W4/VP9KF - CW Links

 Code Practice Oscillator kit, G0TDJ osc.
 Breadboard Radio

-A seriously clean Oscillator: KF7CX circuit (based on Smooth Tone Osc)
+A seriously clean Oscillator: KF7CX circuit (based on Smooth Tone Osc).
+Also Twin T CPO.

 More complex trainers: Morserino,